aicis/fresco/doc/source/intro.rst

 ============

 FRESCO is a FRamework for Efficient Secure COmputation.
 It is designed to make it easy and efficient to write prototype applications based on secure computation.
-We hope that it will grow mature enough to be used for production systems, too.

 What is Secure Computation?